breandan/cstk/README.md

 ./gradlew completeDoc
 ```

-For example, here are some [synthetic documents produced by GraphCodeBERT](/latex/notes/all_synthetic_docs.pdf).
+For example, here are some [synthetic documents produced by GraphCodeBERT](/latex/notes/all_synthetic_docs.pdf) using greedy autoregressive decoding with a natural language filter.

 ### Source Code Transformations